timlabs/uscode/United States Code/TITLE 46-SHIPPING/Subtitle V-Merchant Marine/Part A-General/CHAPTER 503-ADMINISTRATIVE.md

   * (11) ADMINISTRATION.—

-    * (A) ADMINISTRATIVE AND OVERSIGHT COSTS.—The Secretary may retain not more than 2 percent of the amounts appropriated for each fiscal year under this subsection for the administrative and oversight costs incurred by the Secretary to carry out this subsection.
+    * (A) ADMINISTRATIVE AND OVERSIGHT COSTS.—The Secretary may retain not more than 2 percent of the amounts appropriated for each fiscal year to make grants for port development under this section for the administrative and oversight costs incurred by the Secretary to make grants for port development under this section.

     * (B) AVAILABILITY.—

-      * (i) IN GENERAL.—Amounts appropriated for carrying out this subsection shall remain available until expended.
+      * (i) IN GENERAL.—Amounts appropriated to make grants for port development under this section shall remain available until expended.

-      * (ii) UNEXPENDED FUNDS.—Amounts awarded as a grant under this subsection that are not expended by the grantee during the 5-year period following the date of the award shall remain available to the Secretary for use for grants under this subsection in a subsequent fiscal year.
+      * (ii) UNEXPENDED FUNDS.—Amounts awarded as a grant for port development under this section that are not expended by the grantee during the 5-year period following the date of the award or that are returned under paragraph (9)(C) shall remain available to the Secretary for use for grants under this subsection in a subsequent fiscal year.
+Any such amount may only be expended to award a grant under the same subsection of this section under which the original grant was made.

-  * (12) DEFINITIONS.—In this subsection:
+  * (12) DEFINITIONS.—In this subsection and subsection (d):

-    * (A) APPROPRIATE COMMITTEES OF CONGRESS.—The term "appropriate committees of Congress" means—

-      * (i) the Committee on Commerce, Science, and Transportation of the Senate; and

-      * (ii) the Committee on Transportation and Infrastructure of the House of Representatives.

-    * (B) PORT.—The term "port" includes—
+    * (A) PORT.—The term "port" includes—

       * (i) any port on the navigable waters of the United States; and

       * (ii) any harbor, marine terminal, or other shore side facility used principally for the movement of goods on inland waters.

-    * (C) PROJECT.—The term "project" includes construction, reconstruction, environmental rehabilitation, acquisition of property, including land related to the project and improvements to the land, equipment acquisition, and operational improvements.
+    * (B) PROJECT.—The term "project" includes construction, reconstruction, environmental rehabilitation, acquisition of property, including land related to the project and improvements to the land, equipment acquisition, and operational improvements.

-    * (D) RURAL AREA.—The term "rural area" means an area that is outside an urbanized area.
+    * (C) RURAL AREA.—The term "rural area" means an area that is outside an urbanized area.

+* (d) ASSISTANCE FOR SMALL INLAND AND COASTAL PORTS AND TERMINALS.—

+  * (1) IN GENERAL.—From amounts reserved under subsection (c)(7)(B), the Secretary, acting through the Administrator of the Maritime Administration, shall make grants under this subsection to eligible applicants for eligible projects at a port, to and from which the average annual tonnage of cargo for the immediately preceding 3 calendar years from the time an application is submitted is less than 8,000,000 short tons, as determined using United States Army Corps of Engineers data or data provided by an independent audit the findings of which are acceptable to the Secretary.

+  * (2) AWARDS.—In providing assistance under this subsection, the Secretary shall—

+    * (A) take into account—

+      * (i) the economic advantage and the contribution to freight transportation at a port; and

+      * (ii) the competitive disadvantage of such a port;

+    * (B) not make more than 1 award per applicant under this subsection for each fiscal year appropriation; and

+    * (C) take into consideration the degree to which a project would promote the enhancement and efficiencies of a port.

+  * (3) USE OF FUNDS.—

+    * (A) IN GENERAL.—Assistance provided under this subsection may be used for a project that—

+      * (i) is—

+        * (I) within the boundary of a port; or

+        * (II) outside the boundary of a port, but is directly related to port operations or to an intermodal connection to a port; and

+      * (ii) for—

+        * (I) making capital improvements, including to piers, wharves, docks, terminals, and similar structures used principally for the movement of goods;

+        * (II) acquiring, improving, repairing, or maintaining transportation or physical infrastructure, buildings, or equipment;

+        * (III) performing development phase activities described in subsection (c)(3)(B) related to carrying out an activity described in this clause; and

+        * (IV) otherwise fulfilling the purposes for which such assistance is provided.

+    * (B) ACQUISITION METHODS.—The Secretary may not require as a condition of issuing a grant under this subsection—

+      * (i) direct ownership of either a facility or equipment to be procured using funds awarded under this subsection; or

+      * (ii) that equipment procured using such funds be new.

+  * (4) PROHIBITED USES.—Funds provided under this subsection may not be used for—

+    * (A) projects conducted on property outside the boundary of a port unless such property is directly related to port operations or to an intermodal connection to a port;

+    * (B) any single grant award more than 10 percent of total allocation of funds to carry out this subsection per fiscal year appropriation; or

+    * (C) activities, including channel improvements or harbor deepening that is part of a Federal channel or an access channel associated with a Federal channel, authorized, as of the date of the application for assistance under this subsection, to be carried out by of the United States Army Corps of Engineers.

+  * (5) MATCHING REQUIREMENTS.—

+    * (A) IN GENERAL.—Any costs of the project to be paid by the recipient's matching share pursuant to subsection (c)(8)(B) may—

+      * (i) be incurred prior to the date on which assistance is provided; and

+      * (ii) include a loan agreement, a commitment from investors, cash on balance sheet, or other contributions determined acceptable by the Secretary.

+    * (B) DETERMINATION OF EFFECTIVENESS.—In determining whether a project meets the criteria under clauses (i), (iii), (iv), (v), and (vi) of subsection (c)(6)(A), the Secretary shall accept documentation used to obtain a commitment of the matching funds covered by this paragraph, including feasibility studies, business plans, investor prospectuses, loan applications, or similar documentation.

-* (d) ADDITIONAL AUTHORITY OF THE SECRETARY.—In carrying out this section, the Secretary may—
+* (e) ADDITIONAL AUTHORITY OF THE SECRETARY.—In carrying out this section, the Secretary may—

   * (1) coordinate with other Federal agencies to expedite the process established under the National Environmental Policy Act of 1969 (42 U.S.C.
 4321 et seq.) for the improvement of port facilities to improve the efficiency of the transportation system, to increase port security, or to provide greater access to port facilities;

   * (2) seek to coordinate all reviews or requirements with appropriate Federal, State, and local agencies; and

-  * (3) in addition to any financial assistance provided under subsection (c), provide such technical assistance to port authorities or commissions or their subdivisions and agents.
+  * (3) in addition to any financial assistance provided under subsection (c) or subsection (d), provide such technical assistance to any eligible applicants as described in subsection (c)(2).

 ### §50303.
 Operating property and extending term of notes
 * (a) GENERAL AUTHORITY.—The Secretary of Transportation may—